Khan/Prototope/readme.md

 there's probably a reason why generating a page takes five seconds, but i don't know better jekyll fu than this.

 hugs!

+## Generating Dash Docs

+It's really easy to generate docs for Dash!!!

+the process requires using python.
+Here's what you do, from this directory:

+    brew install wget  # maybe you already had it installed? bundle install
+    bundle exec jekyll serve

+    # then open a new tab in the same folder
+    make deps  # you only need to do this once make docs
+    make bundle # ugh, talk about overloading that word vi Prototope.xml # bump the version here git commit -am "zomg new docs!"
+    git push

+two notes:

+1. `make docs` depends on jekyll running and serving at localhost:4000, this is because the `make docs` stage uses wget (lol) to pull down a site-local version of the docs.
+I'm certain there's a way to do this that doesn't involve jekyll's webrick running, but the solution is too small to fit in this margin.
+2. you need to increment the version in `Prototope.xml` in order for people to see your changes.
+I'll let *you* decide what counts as a minor vs patch release!